jejacks0n/teaspoon/README.md

 Teaspoon ships with a fixture library that works with Jasmine, Mocha, and QUnit with a minimum of effort, has a nice consistent API, and isn't dependent on jQuery.

 The fixture path is configurable within Teaspoon, and the views will be rendered by a standard controller.
 This allows you to use things like RABL/JBuilder if you're building JSON, or HAML if you're building markup.

 ### Loading Files

-Loading fixtures allows you to specify any number of files to load, and if they should be appended to the fixture element, or replace what's currently there.
+Loading fixtures allows you to specify any number of files to load, and if they should be appended to the fixture element or replace what's currently there.

 `fixture.load(url[, url, ...], append = false)` or `fixture(url[, url, ...], append = false)`